mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

 };
 {% endhighlight %}

-This is useful for static sized Bags and can be declared on the stack which is convenient.
+This is useful for static sized Bags and declaring temporary Bag variables on the stack.

 The other option is to have the Bag dynamically allocate the item memory for us.